Staten Island Technical High School: Extracurricular activities

 SITHS maintains an active theater program, including productions such as SING! and a spring musical.
 The theater program is directed by drama teacher Heather Brown in coordination with the school's Tech Crew, a group of students tasked with maintaining the theater and operating sound and lighting for the school's auditorium.
 In 2011, the school installed a new television studio that works closely with the Tech Crew and provides a different aspect of technical operations.

 SITHS's robotics team is a fairly developed team.
 The team competes in the FIRST Robotics Competition as Team 375, or "The Robotic Plague", and regularly manages to advance into the semi-finals.
 In the 2006 season, they were the Regional Winners.
 They also won the Chairman's award for their robot, the "Rambo". and won the Autodesk Inventor Animation Award at the New York City Regional.
 However, it has since been disbanded.

 Tech also hosts more than eighty clubs.
-These include: Junior State of America, Key Club, Model United Nations, Do Something, Chess Club, newspaper, literary magazine, Strategic Fighting Game Club, HIV/AIDS Awareness Team, Anime Club, Celtic club, Asian American Club, Christian Seekers, Jewish Club, and Muslim Students' Association.
+These include: Junior State of America, Key Club, Model United Nations, Do Something, Chess Club, newspaper, literary magazine, Strategic Fighting Game Club, HIV/AIDS Awareness Team, Anime Club, Celtic club, Asian American Club, CAD Club, Christian Seekers, Guitar Club, Jewish Club, and Muslim Students' Association.
 Tech also has a chapter of the National Honor Society and Tri-M, which both inducts members after a selective process in their junior year.
 Tech also has a GSA, called the True Equality Alliance (TEA) Club.

 The academic teams of SITHS are strong contenders in various regional and state-wide competitions.
 The Science Olympiad Team consistently places second in the NYC Regionals and consistently places in the top ten for NY States competition.
 Many students on the Math Team qualify for AIME, and the Freshmen Math Team earned 1st place out of all teams (most of which consisted solely of seniors) competing at the Staten Island Mathematics Tournament in June 2019.